arcward/DisConcierge/README.md

 # DisConcierge

 DisConcierge is a Discord bot that allows users to interact with OpenAI assistants via Discord slash commands.
-It features a web-based admin interface, custom slash commands, and configurable settings for enhanced user interaction.
+It also features a web-based admin interface for configuration and monitoring.

 ## Features

 - Discord slash commands (`/chat` and `/private`) to interact with your OpenAI assistant
 - Web-based admin interface for configuration and monitoring
-- User-specific settings and rate limiting (command limits per 6 hours) and the ability to prioritize/ignore specific users)
+- User-specific settings and rate limiting (command limits per 6 hours) and the ability to prioritize/ignore specific users.
 - Feedback system for user responses (Discord message components that allow users to indicate the bot's response was good/outdated/inaccurate, or to provide specific feedback via text modal)
-- Configurable logging levels
+- Configurable logging levels (adjustable "live" - no restart required)
 - Database logging of OpenAI API calls and Discord interactions
 - Support for both **SQLite** and **PostgreSQL** databases (*Note*: SQLite is the default, and most tested.
-PostgreSQL support is 'experimental')
+PostgreSQL support is experimental)

 ![](./disconcierge-256x256.png)